 One of the general misconceptions is that people think that traditional banks are more secure than online banks.
 Online banking transactions and other banking processes are heavily encrypted and your banking statements are as safe in an online bank as they are in a traditional bank.
 Maybe even safer, since you need explicit access to get to your online banking statements, but everything that is written on paper is ripe for the taking.

 3 things to look for in a Bank

 There are some factors you should take into consideration before choosing a bank.
 Some factors may be more important for one person than it is for the other.
-All in all, it is smart to keep these factors in mind when choosing the bank that fits to your needs.
+All in all, it is smart to keep these factors in mind when choosing the best bank in Germany.

 #1.
 Tailored service